Skip to content

 amplifier session delete abc123

-Cleanup Old Sessions
+Clean Up Old Sessions

-# Delete sessions older than 30 days (default)
+# Delete sessions older than 30 days

 amplifier session cleanup

-# Delete sessions older than 7 days
+# Delete sessions older than N days

 amplifier session cleanup --days 7